Mysimba is an effective treatment for weight loss. It is for use alongside a calorie controlled diet and exercise.

 Nausea, vomiting, pain in the abdomen, constipation, headache, difficulty sleeping, anxiety, agitation, and joint and muscular pain.

-Low white blood cell count, dizziness, vertigo, tremor, irritability, feeling depressed, mood disorders, fever, reduced appetite, diarrhoea, changes in the taste of food, dry mouth, toothache, not being able to concentrate, tiredness, drowsiness, lethargy, tinnitus, fast or irregular heartbeat, hot flush, watery eyes, upper abdominal pain, delayed ejaculation, chest pain, changes in electrocardiogram activity, excessive sweating, hives, rash, itching, or hair loss.
+Low white blood cell count, dizziness, vertigo, tremor, irritability, feeling depressed, mood disorders, fever, reduced appetite, diarrhoea, changes in the taste of food, dry mouth, toothache, not being able to concentrate, tiredness, drowsiness, lethargy, tinnitus, fast or irregular heartbeat (such as palpitations), hot flush, watery eyes, upper abdominal pain, delayed ejaculation, chest pain, changes in electrocardiogram activity, excessive sweating, hives, rash, itching, or hair loss.

 Uncommon (less than 1 in 100 people):